 Remember, the basic code of conduct still applies with including QR codes.
 That means no incentivized reviews, no URLs, no encouraging people to buy off Amazon, and no pushy sales tactics.
 Instead, provide links to the review page, your coupon code, or your social media pages.

-The insert card for your Amazon product is a great way to direct people to your social media, personal website, and encourage sales of alternative Amazon products.
-With an awareness of the Amazon Code of Conduct, you will run suitable package inserts.
-Just be sure not to tell people to move off the platform!
+Amazon product inserts are a terrific way to direct people to your social media, personal website, and encourage sales of alternative Amazon products.
+With an awareness of Amazon's insert card policy, you will run proper package inserts.

 If you are looking for unique ways to increase sales of your Amazon products, take a look at DataHawk's Amazon business management software for retailers.
-Our powerful tools on Amazon SEO and advertising analytics will help boost your products through all channels.
-Thanks for reading!
+Its powerful Amazon SEO and advertising analytics tools will help boost your products through all channels.